fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

 	*Figure 6.1* Section Heading Question Type

+.. list-table:: Display Options
+   :widths: 35 65
+   :header-rows: 1

+   * - Display Option
+     - Description
+   * - 1.
+Display side-by-side
+     - This option allows for you to display the question type beside another question as seen in the image to the left.
+By default, this option is disabled.
+   * - 2.
+Append to previous question
+     - This question type will be appended to the question directly before it.
+By default, this option is disabled.
+   * - 3.
+Width
+     - You can adjust the width based on a percentage.
+By default, the value is 100%.

 .. note::

 	Despite being able to provide a Section Separator with a unique identifier, you cannot attach advanced logic branching rules to the question type.